atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 ### Initialize the New AWS Account's Root User

 In addition to a new AWS SSO user being created for the AWS account, the new AWS account has a built-in root user.

-Follow the steps as described in [Set AWS Account Root User Password and Enable MFA](2-3-set-up-landing-zone.md#4-set-aws-account-root-user-password-and-enable-mfa) to align with security best practices.
+See [Log In as Root User](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#root-login) in the AWS Control Tower documentation for instructions to set the root user’s password.

+See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

 ## 5. Set Up Baseline Access Permissions